sjsrey/pbpl273w19landing/README.md

 # Introduction to Geographic Information Science for Public Policy (PBPL 273)
 University of California - Winter Quarter 2019

+Instructor: Sergio Rey

 Tu/Th 3:40-5:30pm, Watkins 2101

 ## Course Description

-This course introduces the fundamental concepts of geographic information systems (GIS), geographic information science (GIScience), spatial data and applications of spatial analysis in the social sciences and public policy.
+This course introduces the fundamental concepts of geographic information systems (GIS), geographic information science (GIScience), spatial data, and applications of spatial analysis in the social sciences and public policy.

 The course takes an [explicitly computational